Market Overview

 Schools

-Williamsburg leads on school quality with a 84% average pass rate (rated Strong) compared to 79% in Chesterfield.
-Top schools in Chesterfield include Cosby High School and Clover Hill High School.
-In Williamsburg, families look to Lafayette High School and Warhill High School.
+Chesterfield has a 79% average SOL pass rate; Williamsburg has 84% (2024 state assessment data).
+Public schools in Chesterfield include Cosby High School and Clover Hill High School; in Williamsburg, Lafayette High School and Warhill High School.
 See Chesterfield schools | See Williamsburg schools

 Chesterfield